Three Billboards Outside Ebbing, Missouri: Plot

-In the fictional town of Ebbing, Missouri, Mildred Hayes is grieving over the rape and murder of her teenage daughter, Angela, seven months earlier.
+In the fictional town of Ebbing, Missouri, Mildred Hayes is grieving over the rape and murder of her teen daughter, Angela, seven months earlier.
 Angry over the lack of progress in the investigation, she rents three disused billboards near her home and posts on them: "Raped While Dying", "And Still No Arrests?", "How Come, Chief Willoughby?".
-They attract attention, so Bill Willoughby, the local chief of police, visits Mildred, but is unable to persuade her to take them down, even by revealing he has terminal pancreatic cancer.
+Many townspeople are upset by the billboards for singling out local police chief Bill Willoughby, whose pancreatic cancer diagnosis is an open secret.
+Willoughby visits Mildred to persuade her to take them down, but is unsuccessful.
 He renews his efforts to solve the case, but does not get anywhere.

-Many townspeople are upset by the billboards, including Jason Dixon, a racist, alcoholic police officer, who unsuccessfully tries to intimidate Red Welby, who rented Mildred the billboards, into taking them down.
+Jason Dixon, an immature, prejudiced police officer who idolizes Willoughby, unsuccessfully tries to intimidate Red Welby, who rented Mildred the billboards, into taking them down.
+Later at his mother's suggestion, Dixon arrests Mildred's friend Denise on trivial drug possession charges to put pressure on Mildred.
 Mildred's dentist is sympathetic to Willoughby and menaces her during an appointment, so she drills a hole in his thumbnail.
 Willoughby brings her in for questioning and accidentally coughs up blood into her face.
 He has her released and is hospitalized, though he soon checks himself out against medical advice.

-The billboards have further strained Mildred's relationship with her son, Robbie, and she recalls that her last interaction with Angela was an argument.
-Her abusive ex-cop ex-husband Charlie confronts her about the billboards and ends up revealing that, shortly before Angela's murder, he had turned down her request to come live with him.

-At his mother's suggestion, Dixon arrests Mildred's friend Denise on trivial drug possession charges to put pressure on Mildred.
-Willoughby spends an idyllic day with his wife, Anne, and their two daughters, and then takes his own life to spare his family from watching him die slowly.
-Dixon reacts to the news by assaulting Welby and throwing him out a second-story window.
-This is witnessed by Abercrombie, Willoughby's replacement, who fires Dixon.
+The billboards have further strained Mildred's relationship with her son, Robbie, and she recalls that her last interaction with Angela was an argument (during which she lashed back by saying she "hopes she gets raped").
+Her abusive former police officer ex-husband Charlie confronts her about the billboards and ends up revealing that, shortly before Angela's murder, he had turned her down when she asked to come live with him.
+Knowing his death is imminent following the hospitalization, Willoughby spends an idyllic day with his wife, Anne, and their two daughters, then commits suicide later that night to spare his family from watching him die slowly.
+A distraught Dixon reacts to the news by assaulting Welby and throwing him out a second-story window.
+This is discovered by Abercrombie, Willoughby's replacement, who fires Dixon.
 Before his death, Willoughby wrote several letters, including one to Mildred.
 Anne delivers it, interrupting an unknown man who was menacing Mildred at work.
-In the letter, Willoughby tells Mildred that she was not a factor in his suicide and that he secretly paid to keep the billboards up another month.
+In the letter, Willoughby tells Mildred that she was not a factor in his suicide, asserts he was dedicated to finding Angela’s killer and reveals he secretly paid to keep the billboards up another month.